northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 > As a resident of New Mexico, I want an app that gives me new places to explore in the Northern region of New Mexico to help me get away from the city!
 > Back country places that are not easily assessable, finding them through this app will be great!

+## Basic user instructions

+The user will open the app to a map where they can select a location.
+Then they will pick a favorite place type from a list to visit.
+If the user is interested in downloading the information about the current place type they can favorite it to save it to their phone.

+## Outlines of technology stacks

+### Back end

+* Ubuntu Linux OS
+* Apache HTTP server configured as reverse proxy
+* JRE 8
+* Apache Tomcat Java application server
+* Web service application, incorporating:
+  * Data model
+    * Embedded Apache Derby database
+    * Hibernate ORM
+    * Custom entity classes
+    * Spring Boot Data
+    * Custom data repository interfaces
+  * Service controllers
+    * Spring MVC
+    * Custom controller classes
+  * View composition & serialization
+    * Jackson JSON
+    * Custom view classes & interfaces
+  * Authentication
+    * Spring Security
+    * Google Sign In (external service)
+    * Custom authentication verifier method for audience (client ID)

+### Front end

+* FILLIN

 ## Client component